Key performance measure 9

 KPM 9B shows the percentage of students who responded positively to NSS questions about the teaching on their course, the assessment and feedback they received, and the learning resources available to them.

-Results from 2023 are shown separately as they should not be directly compared.
+Due to changes to the NSS survey questions in 2023, the results from 2023 and 2024 are shown separately as they should not be directly compared with the survey results collected prior to 2023.
 In particular, the removal of the ‘neutral’ response option in 2023 means that we would expect more students to respond positively to the new survey, regardless of any change in the student experience.

 KPM 9C